tianyi-gu/archivebot/submission.md

 This submission contains a fully functional web application built with Django.
 To run and evaluate the project:

-1. **Setup**: Navigate to the `archivebot_project` directory and follow the installation instructions in the main README.md file
+1. **Setup**: Navigate to the root directory of the project and follow the installation instructions in the README.md file
 2. **Running**: Use the provided Django management commands to start the development server
 3. **Testing**: Upload sample documents through the web interface and interact with the chat system to see the RAG capabilities in action